jhund/filterrific/pages/action_view_api.md

 <%#
   Filterrific adds some magic when you use form_for with @filterrific:
-  * add dom id 'filterrific_filter'
+  * adds dom id 'filterrific_filter'
-  * apply javascript behaviors:
+  * applies javascript behaviors:
       * AJAX form submission on change
       * AJAX spinner while AJAX request is being processed
-  * set form_for options like :url, :method and input name prefix
+  * sets form_for options like :url, :method and input name prefix
 %>
 <%= form_for @filterrific do |f| %>
   <div>